-It would be rude to tell the truth here and say that you don’t want to go, but citing another obligation is neither suspicious nor impolite, and it’s the better way to
+It would be rude to tell the truth here and say that you don’t want to go, but citing another obligation is neither suspicious nor impolite, and it’s the better way to say no.

 7. “Let Me Look Into That and Get Back to You”

 Someone asks for an intro or some other favor that you’re just not comfortable with.
 Instead of telling it like it is and admitting that it’s not something you’re willing to do, you do the brush-off, saying you’ll look into it and hoping that the other party forgets or is too embarrassed to bring it up again.
 In a perfect world, we’d all be at ease asserting true thoughts, but this isn’t that, and sometimes, the less painful way is to just avoid ever giving a direct response.

 8. “I’ve Got Food Poisoning”

 You desperately need a mental health day.
 You’ve been working your butt off for months without a single vacation.
 You’ve even been putting in weekend hours.
 Approaching burn out is where you are, but telling your boss that isn’t an option.
 So instead you choose a fleeting illness, like a migraine or stomach bug—that way you can show up tomorrow without having to explain a miraculous recovery.